Burt Township School District

 Burt Township School District is a school district headquartered in the community of Grand Marais in the U.S. state of Michigan.
 The district serves the entirety of Burt Township.
 The district covers a very large area of 238.57 sqmi in northeastern Alger County.

 The district has a single school building, with elementary on the first floor and secondary on the second floor.

 History

 The district's history dates to 1885 when a small school was built in Grand Marais serving 50 students.
 As the area boomed in the early 1900s, the district's attendance grew to 520 students in 1905.
 The current school building, originally known as Grand Marais High School, was completed in 1929 at a cost of $125,000.
-The building is a two-story brick structure overlooking Lake Superior.
-It has high ceilings and oak-trimmed interiors.
-In 1936, The Escanaba Daily Press touted the district's "modern public school system, which offers the children of the community educational advantages comparable to those offered by other cities in the Upper Peninsula."
+The building, which overlooks Lake Superior, is a two-story brick structure with high ceilings and oak-trimmed interiors.

 Ira W. Jayne was school superintendent at the onset of the 20th Century.
+In 1936, The Escanaba Daily Press touted the district's "modern public school system, which offers the children of the community educational advantages comparable to those offered by other cities in the Upper Peninsula."